jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

-Mappings between cybersecurity functions performed by the reference design's logical components and the security characteristics enumerated in relevant cybersecurity documents are available at :mark:`[provide link]`.
+Mappings between cybersecurity functions performed by the reference design's logical components and the security characteristics enumerated in relevant cybersecurity documents are available in :ref:`AppendixG`.

 Any organization can use these mappings to implement or refine TLS 1.3 visibility solutions.
 The mappings explain how cybersecurity functions